zio/zio-sql/README.md

 For the JDBC module:

  - Like Slick, ZIO SQL has an emphasis on type-safe SQL construction using Scala values and methods.
 However, ZIO SQL utilizes reified lenses, contravariant intersection types, and in-query nullability to improve ergonomics for end-users.
+Unlike Slick, the intention is to use names resembling SQL instead of trying to mimic the Scala collections.
  - Like Doobie, ZIO SQL is purely functional, but ZIO SQL does compile-time query validation that catches most issues, and has rich ZIO integration, offering improved type-safety compared to monofunctor effects and minimal dependencies (depending only on ZIO).

 ZIO SQL does not offer Language Integrated Queries (LINQ) or similar functionality.
 It is intended only as a data model for representing SQL queries and an accompanying lightweight JDBC-based executor.